-- grid (GridBase) The grid for which the boundary conditions are defined - axis (int) The axis to which this boundary condition is associated

-- upper (bool) Flag indicating whether this boundary condition is associated with the upper side of an axis or not.
+- grid (GridBase) The grid for which the boundary conditions are defined - axis (int) The axis to which this boundary condition is associated - upper (bool) Flag indicating whether this boundary condition is associated with the upper side of an axis or not.
 In essence, this determines the direction of the local normal vector of the boundary. - rank (int) The tensorial rank of the field for this boundary condition - normal (bool) Flag indicating whether the condition is only applied in the normal direction. - value (float or str or ndarray) a value stored with the boundary condition.
 The interpretation of this value depends on the type of boundary condition.
 If value is a single value (or tensor in case of tensorial boundary conditions), the same value is applied to all points.
 Inhomogeneous boundary conditions are possible by supplying an expression as a string, which then may depend on the axes names of the respective grid.

+''' get_mathematical_representation (field_name='C') return mathematical representation of the boundary condition '''

 '''

-get_mathematical_representation(field_name='C')

-'''

-'''

 Parameters

-field_name(str)-
+field_name (str) -

 Return type

 str

 get_virtual_point_data()

 '''

+'''

 Return type tuple

 '''

-names: List[str] = ['curvature', 'second_derivative', 'extrapolate']

 '''

+bool

+s: List[str] =

 '''

-value is linked: bool

-'''

-flag that indicates whether the value associated with this boundary condition is linked to ndarray managed by external code.
+names: List[str] = ['curvature', 'second_derivative', 'extrapolate'] identifiers used to specify the given boundary class flag that indicates whether the value associated with this boundary condition is linked to ndarray managed by external code.